aviral10x/onyx-lens-protocol/README.md

 ## Solution

-- **Seamless Onboarding:** With just a single click of a button, users can easily onboard onto the LensOnyx platform and can access developer communities.
+- **Seamless Onboarding:** With just a single click of a button, users can easily onboard onto the OnyxDAO platform and can access developer communities.
 - **Credential Issuance:**
 - **Verifiable Credentials** Developers will get Verifiable Credentials on completing projects and tasks.
 - **Voting:** Developers can vote on differ